ameli4sz/ameli4sz/README.md

 - 💬 Ask me about **Mathematics and how to combine education with tech!**

-- ⚡ Fun fact **I think I am funny, and I absolutely love rabbits! 🐇**
+- ⚡ Fun fact **I absolutely love rabbits 🐇, and I play the guitar! 🎸**